 Contract A is not always formed

-Courts have recognized the possibility of running solicitation processes outside of the Contract A/Contract B framework.
+Following the Supreme Court of Canada’s 1981 decision in Ron Engineering, in subsequent decisions the Court has recognized the possibility of running solicitation processes outside of the Contract A/Contract B framework.
 The possibility of developing RFx documents free of the Contract A implied duties has led to a sort of sliding scale of procurement vehicles in Canada.
 At one end of the scale there’s the informal emailed request for quotes and at the other end is the traditional binding tender call with implied Contract A duties.
 It’s not uncommon to find vehicles that appear to fall in between these extremes.

 Why is that?

 Because of the potential of facing an unforeseen and unwanted outcome under Contract A as discussed above under “How Contract A complicates matters”, some purchasers are using solicitations that have elements of the tender format while taking measures to eliminate Contract A to avoid the risks caused by these implied contractual duties of fairness.